 - Commercial Floor Area Survey Retail, office, and service uses represent major attractors of travel demand.
-A building-by-building inventory of commercial activities is gathered to reflect commercial uses and floor area.
-This inventory is conducted of all structures in commercial zoned areas of the MPO planning area. - Industrial Development Survey An inventory of industrial uses are collected in the field and entered into the Geographic Information System.
-Tabulations by use by traffic analysis zone are then prepared for use in the traffic modeling process. - Land Use projections were developed for the 2040 plan
+A building-by-building inventory of commercial activities is gathered to reflect commercial uses and floor area. - Industrial Development Survey An inventory of industrial uses are collected in the field and entered into the Geographic Information System.
+Tabulations by use by traffic analysis zone are then prepared for use in the traffic modeling process. - Land Use projections were developed for the 2040 Plan